pkern90/behavioral-cloning/README.md

                                             lambda val, shift: val - ((SHIFT_OFFSET / SHIFT_RANGE) * shift),
                                        cropping=(32, 0, 0, 0))
 ```

+Batch size was set to 128 as recommended in this [paper](https://arxiv.org/abs/1606.02228).

+The model was trained using early stopping to prevent over fitting through to much training.
+The maximum epochs was set to 50 to make sure to stay in a reasonable time frame.
+To evaluate the models performance, every epoch the validation loss was calculated.
+The final model trained for 8 epochs before stopping after no improvement for 5 epochs (number of epochs set to wait for an improvement).
+So the final weights were from the model after 3 epochs.

 The following table shows three example images before and after the random transformation including the corresponding steering angles.